Competition for the best employees continues to heat up and it’s becoming increasingly difficult to retain your best employees and motivate staff.

 Employees looking for new jobs – especially Millennials – routinely look on websites like Glassdoor, to research what the companies they are considering are like to work for.
 Nowadays, if you don’t have a string of impressive benefits by your name, your company just won’t be in the running.

 The problem is this, while company perks are still a powerful way of attracting new recruits, they are poor at keeping employees long-term and after a short while, the magic wears off.

 The fun perks become just that – fun perks – and employees start focusing on more essential questions, like Do I enjoy the work I’m doing?
 Is this what I really want to do with my life?
 If the answer is “no”, then you have an engagement and retention problem.
 You’ll still suffer from employees who are demotivated at work.
 You’ll still have to deal with high turnover, have to pay a fortune in recruitment fees, and spend too much time training staff for positions they are unlikely to stay in for long.

 It’s like a romantic relationship… once the heady romance of dinners by candlelight and the excitement of getting to know someone new wears off, the couple has to find something more to keep them together.

-This isn’t just about adding the company mission to brochures, website and email signatures.
-Staff need to make a direct connection between the work they do, and the impact it has.
-By the way, there is a MAJOR difference between mission statements, vision statements, value statements and an Engaged Purpose.
+This isn’t just about adding the company mission to brochures, websites, and email signatures.
+Staff needs to make a direct connection between the work they do, and the impact it has.
+By the way, there is a MAJOR difference between mission statements, vision statements, value statements, and an Engaged Purpose.

-Take Zappos, for example.
-Their mission is about giving excellent service.
+Zappos, for example – their mission is about giving excellent service.

 Ultimately, no one hangs around in a job they hate because of a free breakfast – or even a gym membership.
 But give them a purpose to support and they’ll remain loyal to you far beyond the honeymoon period.